 Note: This article was updated Dec.
 19, 2018, to clarify language regarding a United Nations statistic on the percentage of the world’s fisheries that are overfished.

-More than 1 billion people worldwide depend on seafood as a main source of protein, and about 100 million people rely directly on fishing for their income, yet according to the United Nations Food and Agriculture Organization’s State of World Fisheries and Aquaculture 2018 report, 93 percent of fish stocks are either fully fished or overfished, with more than a third of stocks taken at unsustainable levels.
+More than 1 billion people worldwide depend on seafood as a main source of protein, and about 100 million people rely directly on fishing for their income.
+Yet according to the United Nations Food and Agriculture Organization’s State of World Fisheries and Aquaculture 2018 report, 93 percent of marine fisheries worldwide are fished at or beyond sustainable catch levels.

 Fisheries subsidies are one of the key drivers behind this decline in fish stocks.
 Governments pay around $20 billion each year in damaging types of fisheries subsidies, primarily to industrial fishers, to offset costs such as fuel, gear, and vessel construction.
 Although not all subsidies are harmful, many encourage fishing beyond sustainable biological limits by helping vessels go farther and fish for longer periods and with greater capacity than they would without this assistance.
 Today, in part driven by fisheries subsidies, global fishing capacity—the total capability of the world’s fleets—is estimated at 250 percent of the level that would bring in the maximum sustainable catch.

 The resulting overfishing is a threat not only to fish stocks but also to the health of the ocean and, by extension, all who rely on it.
 Healthy fish stocks are vital to functioning marine ecosystems and to the food security and livelihoods of billions of people and can help the ocean better withstand a range of stresses, including climate change.